James Acheson: Films

-His film work includes Time Bandits (1981) and Brazil (1985), both directed by Terry Gilliam, Monty Python's The Meaning of Life (1983) and The Wind in the Willows (1996), directed by Terry Jones, Highlander (1986), directed by Russel Mulcahy, The Man in the Iron Mask (1998), directed by Randall Wallace and Mary Shelley's Frankenstein (1994), directed by Kenneth Branagh.
+Acheson's film work includes Time Bandits (1981) and Brazil (1985), both directed by Terry Gilliam, Monty Python's The Meaning of Life (1983) and The Wind in the Willows (1996), directed by Terry Jones, Highlander (1986), directed by Russel Mulcahy, The Man in the Iron Mask (1998), directed by Randall Wallace and Mary Shelley's Frankenstein (1994), directed by Kenneth Branagh.

 For Highlander, he fashioned a traditional looking Scottish kilt for Christopher Lambert's character to wear.

-While working on the film The Last Emperor (1987) he created costumes for 10,000 cast members in a period of 26 weeks.
+While working on the film The Last Emperor (1987) his team of makers, including cutter Annie Hadley, created costumes for 10,000 cast members in a period of 26 weeks.

 In the early 1990s, Acheson returned to work with his The Last Emperor director, Bernardo Bertolucci, on The Sheltering Sky and the film Little Buddha, serving as both costume designer and production designer of the artistic project.

 Acheson gained his experience working on superhero films by signing on for the first three Spider-Man movies, directed by Sam Raimi as well as Man of Steel (2013) directed by Zack Snyder.

 Film director Sam Raimi refers to Acheson as a visionary designer.
 Actor Alfred Molina credits Acheson for working with him on creating a comfortable, yet realistic costume for his Doc Ock character.

 In an interview, Acheson admitted that a challenging part of his work is having to work with materials that are not easy to manipulate.
 Acheson has made materials such as plastic serve as lace for the low budgeted Restoration, directed by Michael Hoffman.
 Acheson has admitted that the materials he used on films such as Spider-Man and Man of Steel were challenging yet fascinating.

 Theatre

-His theatre work includes, Hamlet in London and on Broadway starring Ralph Fiennes and directed by Jonathan Kent and The Marriage of Figaro in both Vienna and at The Metropolitan Opera, directed by Sir Jonathan Miller.
+Acheson's theatre work includes Hamlet in London and on Broadway starring Ralph Fiennes and directed by Jonathan Kent, and The Marriage of Figaro in both Vienna and at The Metropolitan Opera, directed by Sir Jonathan Miller.